-H. pylori (Helicobacter pylori) is a bacterium that is found in the stomach and is responsible for most cases of peptic ulcer.
-About half of the world's population has this bacteria making it the most common bacterial infection in humans.1
+Helicobacter pylori (H. pylori) are bacteria found in the stomach that are responsible for most cases of peptic ulcer.
+About half of the world's population has the bacteria making it the most common bacterial infection in humans.

-H. pylori is more common in developing nations.
-The risk of contracting H. pylori is related to socioeconomic status and poor living conditions such as overcrowding,lack of clean, running water and a higher number of siblings.
+H. pylori infection is more common in developing nations.
+The risk of contracting H. pylori is related to socioeconomic status and poor living conditions such as overcrowding, lack of clean, running water and a higher number of siblings.
 As a result, most children in developing nations are infected before the age of 10.

-In New Zealand, a higher prevalence is noted amongst Maori and Polynesians.
-Studies show that about 5% of European children become infected by the age of 20 years, in contrast to 50% of Polynesian children.2
+In New Zealand, there is a higher prevalence amongst Maori and Polynesians.
+Studies show that about 5% of European children become infected with H. pylori by the age of 20 years, in contrast to 50% of Polynesian children.

-The exact route of infection remains unknown but person-to-person transmission through oral/oral or faecal/oral exposure is the most likely cause.
-This means that activities such as sharing food, cutlery or poor toilet hygiene can result in transmission of H. pylori to another individual.
+The exact route of infection remains unknown, but person-to-person transmission through oral/oral or faecal/oral exposure is the most likely cause.
+Activities such as sharing food, cutlery or poor toilet hygiene can result in the transmission of H. pylori to another individual.

-What diseases are clearly linked to H. pylori infection?
+What diseases are linked to H. pylori infection?

-H. pylori causes direct disease of the stomach.
-Other diseases are probably related to the body's immune response to the bacteria.
+H. pylori cause direct disease of the stomach.
+Other conditions are probably related to the body's immune response to the bacteria.

 - Chronic gastritis (inflammation of the stomach lining)